philipithomas/www.philipithomas.com/_posts/2014-03-25-quantified-self.md

 ---
 layout: post
 title: Quantified Self
+description: Upcoming speech about building a personal dashboard
+category: news
 ---

 My latest project has been collecting and visualizing data from my life.
 I built a basic system during recent [OpenLate](http://www.openlate.io) meetups that collects information from sites around the internet, then displays it in near real-time  on my [homepage](/).